-There were 67 non-residential developments or changes of use completed during the 2005/06 monitoring period.
-Of these, 51% were considered to be compliant with the cycle parking standards being used at the time of determination.
-This is a slight improvement compared with the previous year (04/05 = 49%), nevertheless only half of developments completed are complying fully with the adopted cycle parking standards.
+There were 66 non-residential developments or changes of use completed during the 2006/07 monitoring period.
+Of these, 38% were considered to be compliant with the cycle parking standards being used at the time of determination.
+This is lower than the previous year (05/06 = 51%).